apache/flink-web/docs/content/posts/2026-02-01-community-update.md

 ## For more information

 Anything you think has been misrepresented, is wrong or missing, please let me know via Flink Slack.

-If you would like to keep a closer eye on what’s happening in the community, subscribe to the Flink [@community mailing list](https://flink.apache.org/community.html#mailing-lists) to get fine-grained weekly updates, upcoming event announcements and more.
+If you would like to keep a closer eye on what’s happening in the community, subscribe to one of the Flink [@community mailing list](https://flink.apache.org/community.html#mailing-lists) to get fine-grained weekly updates, upcoming event announcements and more.
+Two popular mailing lists are:
+* the [dev list](https://lists.apache.org/list.html?dev@flink.apache.org) for development related discussions
+* the [user list](https://lists.apache.org/list.html?user@flink.apache.org) for user support and questions